 Applications for 2022 will open up soon!
 Let us help you through the process with the following admissions requirements.
 For international applicants, please review the additional steps outlined in our international admissions requirements.

 - Start/Submit the Graduate School Application and application fee directly to the Graduate School.
 For Veterans, please contact the Graduate School to request an application fee waiver before applying.

 - Transcripts from all undergraduate institutions.
 Applicants should possess a four-year undergraduate degree (or its equivalent) with a minimum cumulative grade point average (GPA) of 2.75/4.0.
-Official transcripts, hard copies, need to be mailed to the University of Kentucky Graduate School, 202 Gillis Building, Lexington, KY 40506-0033.
+Official transcripts, hard copies, need to be mailed to the University of Kentucky Graduate School, 202 Gillis Building, Lexington, KY 40506-0033 (School code = 1837).
 For more information on sending/mailing transcripts, please refer to Graduate School's Transcripts on their site.

 - Professional Resume/CV highlighting professional experience, educational history, and accomplishments.
 Cover letters are not required.

 - Personal Statement.
 Write a personal statement (500 words or less) about your career goals and servant leadership.
 Include how you anticipate you will grow and change as a person, a professional and a leader in your time as an MBA student in order to help you achieve your career and personal goals.
 What mindset will you need to succeed during your MBA experience?
 How will you contribute to the Gatton College as a student and alumni?
 How will you lead and contribute to your future employer, community and society?

 - Preparatory Courses or "Prerequisites" are required for candidates that haven't completed coursework in Microeconomics, Macroeconomics, Financial Accounting and/or Managerial Accounting in their undergraduate studies.